unipartdigital/workflows_engine/docs/source/primitives.rst

 .. todo:: Having ``destination_path = False`` for loops should raise an error as this undefined behavior.

-.. warning:: Within a loop context in maintained in between iterations for the duration of the loops execution.
-If you wish to have values cleared down between iterations add an update task to the start to initialize your values
+.. warning:: Within a loop, the context is maintained in between iterations for the duration of the loops execution.
+If you wish to have values cleared down between iterations add an update task to the start of the loop to initialize your values.

 .. _while_loop_task: